About / Bio

 I started this journey at 21 when I landed one of the last interviews with Noam Chomsky, a man I had looked up to since my late teens, asking him the questions I’d kept with me for years.
 It generated over 100,000 views across platforms, fans reached out to tell me how well I’d done, and the gratification I got from making it awoke something in me I’ve been chasing ever since.

 I’m a 24-year-old journalist based in London, born in Cork, Ireland, and raised in Paris, France.
 I’m fundamentally interested in people and the stories they have to tell, leading with good-faith and an open mind.
-I conduct long-form political interviews on my own channel with the likes of Jeremy Corbyn, Zarah Sultana, Zack Polanski and many more, and the work has generated millions of views across platforms.
+I conduct long-form political interviews on my own channel with the likes of Jeremy Corbyn, Zarah Sultana, Zack Polanski and many more, and clips of these interviews on social media have generated millions of views.

 I’ve contributed to outlets like Tribune, The Canary and the Land & Climate Review.
 The first-person features I’ve written for The Irish Times have consistently ranked among the most-read on the site, which has 160,000 daily readers, with one piece named their Top Story of 2025.